Class Diagram for the Hotel Management System

 The Strategy design pattern is applied here, which will design a separate strategy or algorithm to calculate the rate of each room.

-class follows the Singleton design pattern, because there will only be a single instance of the Hotel
+The Hotel class follows the Singleton design pattern, because there will only be a single instance of the Hotel class.

 AI-powered trainer#